HyperSiteCMS/HyperSite/README.md

 By default, HyperSite includes:
 - Page Management - Add pages via admin panel
 - Member System - Allow members to sign up to your site (User registration is disabled by default, only admin account is default for allowing modification)
-- BBCode Implementation - Allow BBCode for displaying on page.
-Will then be allowed use on all other modules by default.
+- Fully Modular - Admins can load and enable/disable modules at will.
+No file modification will ever be necessary to install modules.

 All other features will be modular.
-Current modules in development:
+Current modules in development (Released in this order):
-- Forum system (Planning Stage)
+- Blog - Turn your website into a blog (Planning)
+- Forum - Create a community for your users (Planning).
+N.B.
+This module will automatically enable users to register and login.
+- Download Centre - Allow admins (and possibly users) to submit files for downloading.
+(Planning.
+Will be released on HS before release)
+- Web Store - Turn your website into a business (Idea)
-- Shoutbox (Planning Stage)
+- Shoutbox - Basic chat system (Idea)
-- Store (Planning stage)
-- Blog (Planning Stage)

 Any other ideas welcome.
 Users will also be able to create modules for this.